 8. Pro tips — things I learned the hard way

-Use feature branches, even locally.
 Before starting a new task, create a branch.
 Even if it never leaves your machine.
 Claude Code can generate a lot of code very fast — if something goes sideways, a git checkout main gets you back to a clean state in one second.
 Without a branch, you’re untangling a diff.
 With a branch, you delete it and start fresh.
 It also makes it trivial to separate work into clean, reviewable changesets.

-Always end your messages with open questions.
 This is one of the highest-value habits you can build.
 After every Claude response, add a coletilla: “How does this look to you?
 Would you do it differently?
 Is there a simpler or more elegant way?
 Am I missing something?”
 Claude won’t volunteer criticism of its own output unless you ask.
 These questions consistently surface better alternatives, edge cases you hadn’t considered, and simpler approaches.
 It costs you five seconds.
 It saves you thirty minutes of rework.

-Never start coding if you’re not 100% clear on what you’re building.
 If the task is ambiguous, if the requirements are fuzzy, if you’re not sure how a module should behave — stop.
 Ask questions.
 Ask Claude to explain the approach.
 Ask it to list the edge cases.
 Ask it to describe what the code will do before writing it.
 The cheapest code to fix is code that was never written wrong.
 Starting to code with unclear requirements is the fastest way to produce 200 lines you’ll throw away.

-Ask Claude to generate documentation — it’s shockingly good at it.
 Claude can produce architecture diagrams, decision logs, module overviews, and onboarding documents that are genuinely pleasant to read.
 Don’t limit it to code.
 When you finish a feature, ask: “Generate a document explaining the architecture of what we just built, with diagrams.”
 You’ll get documentation that would take you hours to write manually — and it’s based on the code Claude just saw, so it’s accurate.
 Use this.
 Your future self will thank you.

-Subagents — the reward for good planning.
 When the plan is well-defined and the tasks are clearly independent, Claude Code can launch subagents that work on separate parts in parallel.
 For example: one subagent writes the model, another writes the tests, another updates the documentation.
 This can dramatically speed up a session — but it only works if the plan is precise and modular.
 If the task definition is vague or the boundaries between pieces are unclear, the subagents will produce code that overlaps or contradicts each other.
 Plan well, and you unlock parallelism.
 Plan poorly, and you multiply the mess.

-Claude Code learns how you work.
 Claude Code maintains a memory file about you — your preferences, your patterns, the way you like things structured.
 The more sessions you do, the better it adapts.
 Session ten feels noticeably different from session one: less correcting, less explaining, more flow.
 Another reason to invest in good context files and clear communication from the start — you’re not just solving today’s task, you’re training a working dynamic that compounds over time.

 Quick reference